 - Subresource rewrites happen transparently in the browser, so hard-coded

-http://URLs keep working while you update templates. - The directive works alongside other CSP rules like
+http://URLs can keep working while you update templates if the HTTPS version exists. - The directive works alongside other CSP rules like

-default-src https:, building layered defense. - This is a migration tool, not a permanent fix; plan to update your CMS and templates and remove the header once assets are HTTPS-native.
+default-src https:, building layered defense. - This is a migration tool, not a permanent fix; plan to update your CMS and templates and remove the directive once assets are HTTPS-native.

 Enable upgrade-insecure-requests Globally in Nginx

-Configuring the header in the global http context ensures every virtual host on the server inherits the directive.
+Configuring the header in the global http context makes the directive available for inheritance by virtual hosts that do not define their own add_header set.
 Use this approach when all domains already serve valid HTTPS certificates and you want consistent policy across the entire server.
-If you host mixed HTTP and HTTPS sites, or need granular control per application, use the per-domain method shown in the next section instead.
+If you host mixed HTTP and HTTPS sites, or need granular control per application, use the per-domain method instead.

 Open the Main Nginx Configuration